 Vaughn also recommends “eating a healthy diet with plenty of fruits, vegetables and fiber,” as this approach may decrease the risk of ulcers.
 She says that high consumption of fruits and vegetables, dietary fiber and vitamin A are associated with a reduced risk of ulcer disease.
 “This is possibly related to the protective effects of these foods,” Vaugh explains.
 Fruits and vegetables are high in antioxidants, which can reduce inflammation and are believed to be protective against a range of diseases.

-In addition, whole foods, such as unprocessed fruits, vegetables and whole grains contain a lot of fiber, which has an “absorptive capacity, which could lead to less acid present in the stomach,” Vaughn says.
-“Many people think a bland diet is necessary, but overall the evidence to support the use of a bland diet or dietary restrictions to prevent peptic ulcers is lacking.”
+“Many people think a bland diet is necessary,” Vaughn says, “but overall the evidence to support the use of a bland diet or dietary restrictions to prevent peptic ulcers is lacking.”

-Probiotics may also reduce H. pylori’s effects on the gut, Vaughn adds.
-Lerrigo notes that a growing body of research is showing that fermented foods, such as yogurt, kefir, sauerkraut and kimchi, could inhibit the activity of H. pylori.
+Lerrigo notes that a growing body of research is showing that fermented foods, such as yogurt, kefir, sauerkraut and kimchi, might inhibit the activity of H. pylori.

 Talk to Your Doctor